lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 pad_radial
 ~~~~~~~~~~

-Pad the text labels away from the scale ticks/remainder of the LV_PART_
+Pad text labels away from the scale ticks/remainder of the LV_PART_

 .. raw:: html